Summeli/summeli.com/_posts/2023-06-20-danskebank-just-disclosed-banking-backend.md

 DanskeBank should create a process how to use Open Source software inside the company, and what information they should disclose to the users.

+I would also like to have a method for officially reporting the bugs to the team.
+I can not get these messages through customer service.
+No one seems to be listening.
+If you're working at Danske, and you are fixing these license issues, please also create an email address for sending bug reports.